KnowThePepper

 What is Rocoto?

 Few peppers carry as much history as the rocoto.
-Domesticated in the highlands of Peru and Bolivia well before European contact, this is one of the oldest cultivated peppers on Earth — and one of the few belonging to Capsicum pubescens, a species so distinct it cannot cross-pollinate with most other cultivated peppers.
+Domesticated in the highlands of Peru and Bolivia well before European contact, this is one of the oldest cultivated peppers on Earth - and one of the few belonging to the Capsicum pubescens species, a species so distinct it cannot cross-pollinate with most other cultivated peppers.

 The name translates roughly to 'tree pepper' in Quechua, a nod to its woody, perennial growth habit.
 In the wild, plants can survive for years in cool mountain conditions where other Capsicum species would die back.
 That cold tolerance is a defining trait of the species.